MRKrog/barstock_backend/README.md

 # README
 ## Description

-BarStock is an 13-day, four-person project during Mod 4 of 4, for Turing School's Back-End Engineering Program.
+BarStock is a 13-days, four-person project during Mod 4 of 4, for Turing School's Back-End Engineering Program.
 Our team consists of two Front-End Developers and two Back-End Developers.

 Our challenge was to create a web application from idea to inception by integrating our skills as Front-End and Back-End Developers to solve a real-world problem.